 During the first year the taught element of the programme takes place over six three-day blocks and one two-day block from January to November (Friday-Sunday).

-During the second year the attendance is over seven two-day blocks (December-September).
-The course formally ends in January 2019.
+During the second year the attendance is over eight two-day blocks (December-September).
+The course formally ends in the following January.

 Seminars are scheduled 10.00 to 16.00 hrs.